ckeditor/editor-recommendations/_features/image.md

 The `<figure>` element MUST be used to represent the **Image** feature as it is the standard way to express self-contained non-textual additional content<sup>[[1](#ref1)]</sup>.

+The `<figure>` element SHOULD have a `class` attribute which value is set to `image` to identify that the element is being used for representing image and to allow styling that particular use-case.

 The `<img>` element MUST be used to represent the image itself as it is the standard way to express an image in HTML<sup>[[2](#ref2)]</sup>.

 The `<img>` element MUST have at least the following attributes: